kittinunf/fuel/README.md

 val request = Fuel.get("http://httpbin.org/get").interrupt { request ->
     println("${request.url} was interrupted and cancelled") }.response { request, response, result ->
+    // if request is cancelled successfully, response callback will not be called.
+Interrupt callback (if provided) will be called instead
 }

+request.cancel()
 ```

 ## Advanced Configuration